PRECIOUS-Gold falls as investors focus on U.S. stimulus outlook

 LONDON, June 17 (Reuters) - Gold dropped on Monday as the dollar rose, with investors keeping a keen eye on this week’s U.S. Federal Reserve meeting for signals on the latest plans for its bond buying programme.

-Spot gold shed 0.6 percent to $1,381.06 an ounce by 1224 GMT.
+Spot gold fell 0.3 percent to $1,386.31 an ounce by 1029 GMT.
 Bullion closed up about half a percent for the week on Friday, helped by strong demand for coins and bars, a pullback in U.S. stocks and rising tensions in the Middle East.

 “People are looking for more clarity - or not, as the case may be - on whether the Fed starts to ease off the QE bandwagon,” SocGen analyst Robin Bhar said.

-Any easing of the bond-buying programme, which raises the prospect of eventual rate tightening, is seen as unfavourable for gold, because it raises the opportunity cost of holding a metal that earns no interest.
+Any easing of the bond-buying programme, raising the prospect of eventual rate tightening, is seen as unfavourable for gold as it raises the opportunity cost of holding a metal that has no interest rate.

 Markets have been volatile since Fed Chairman Ben Bernanke said last month the bank could scale back its stimulus measures, but bank officials have since given out conflicting signals.